Contact

 The employer will typically contribute around £500 plus VAT towards the cost of independent legal advice.
 In many standard cases, that is enough to cover the full cost of our advice.

 That means there is usually nothing extra to pay out of your own pocket for the normal advice needed on the agreement.
+We will invoice them directly to avoid any unnecessary hassle for you.

 If your matter needs work beyond the usual advice on the agreement, for example wider negotiations or more complex issues, we will explain that clearly before any extra costs arise.